-In January, the editorial of The Straits Time expressed its first opinion regarding COVID-19 and governance by advising all institutions that fear of infection is understandable.
+In January, the editorial of The Straits Times expressed its first opinion regarding COVID-19 and governance by advising all institutions that fear of infection is understandable.
 However, discrimination against people was out of sync with both the moral imperatives and practical needs of Singapore, where foreigners are an integral part of its globalized economy.
 It also highlighted China's institutional efforts.
 By referring to the comment whom Chief and the study of Harvard University study experts focused on Singapore's efforts in February.
 It highlighted that Singapore's approach to the COVID-19 outbreak was the "gold standard."
 In March, news editorials gave attention to the strict rules of the Government to control the outbreak of the virus.
 In mid-March, when over 160,000 people stricken by the COVID-19 across 118 nations, experts' views were addressing the efforts of different governments over the past three months to keep the virus and its rapid spread under control.
-Countries' efforts like tightened border controls, expanded flight restrictions, and banned travelers from regions mentioned in the editorial discussion.
+Countries' efforts such as tightened border controls, expanded flight restrictions, and banned travelers from regions were mentioned in editorial discussions.
 In the last part of March, newspaper concern reflected as government order to the Singapore residents or long-term pass holders who insist on leaving the country, despite advice not to do so.
 Editorial reminded government instruction and mention that these residents would have to pay full hospital charges if they are admitted for coronavirus-related treatment when they return.

 Though Singapore praised for its institutional initiatives and government's active efforts to control the outbreak, editorial concerned not much oriented to those specific institutional issues, and institutional attempts are also not criticized by any thought or perspective.